Biometix/biometix.github.io/getting_started/cli.md

 ---

 {: .important }
 > Introducing the new BQAT entry point!
-It is a python based CLI interface to replace the legacy `run.sh`.
+It is a python based CLI interface to replace the legacy scripts.

 ## Setup